stack-auth/stack/README.md

 ## Contributors

 Thanks to our amazing community who have helped us build Stack!

-Read the [contribution guidelines](CONTRIBUTING.md) and join [our Discord](https://discord.stack-auth.com) if you'd also like to contribute.
+Read the [contribution guidelines](CONTRIBUTING.md) and join [our Discord](https://discord.stack-auth.com) if you'd also like to help.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->